 The prison service allows access to Internet

 in most establishments

 Some establishments have computers which allow access to authorised websites.

 The press is not censured.
 Individual issues of newspapers can be bought at the canteen, or inmates can subscribe.
 Local papers are sometimes distributed for free in some establishments.

 Prisoners are free to practice their religion and follow their beliefs

 Dedicated places of worship are available

 in all establishments

-Each prison defines the hours to access the chapel as well as the days and hours of mass.
+Each prison defines the days and hours of access to worship spaces.